-Everyone has a bum; inside that bum is a powerhouse of pleasure centers.
-The anus itself is very complex and whether you own a prostate or not anal sex can be very enjoyable when done correctly, this is a guide to good anal for beginners but we need to touch on a few topics before we dive in!
+Everyone has a bum; inside that bum is a powerhouse of pleasure centres.
+The anus itself is very complex and whether you own a prostate or not anal sex can be very enjoyable when done correctly, this is a guide to good anal for beginners, but we need to touch on a few topics before we dive in!

 Firstly and most importantly,

 just because someone has given you consent to have sex with them, doesn’t mean they have given you consent to have anal sex with them!

 We have a lot of people come in our store saying things like “my boyfriend really wants to try anal with me, but I’m not comfortable with it, how can I make it hurt less for me?” well firstly if you are not comfortable with it, you don’t have to do it!
 Anal sex can be great but if you’re not ready or just not interested then that’s ok, and your partner needs to respect that!